 \subsection{The Coupled Channels Potential}

-The above effect of couplings on the Hamiltonian, is implemented through a displacement of the nuclear potential for each of the excitations.
-Moreover, this coupled channels approach creates a new potential describing the coupling between energy levels of the interacting system.
-This coupling potential is shown below, where $\hat{r}_{cc}$ is a dynamical operator of the coupling matrix that defines the displacement of the potential due to couplings, where now the
+The above effect of couplings on the Hamiltonian is implemented through a displacement of the nuclear potential for each of the excitations.
+Moreover, this coupled-channel approach creates a new potential that describes the coupling among energy levels of the interacting system.
+This coupling potential is shown below, where $\hat{r}_{cc}$ is a dynamical operator of the coupling matrix that defines the displacement of the potential due to the couplings as follows:

 This new form of the potential can then be used in order to define the effects of excitations and de-excitations from one channel to the next.
 The general form of the total coupling potential is \cite{hagino1999program}: